HathorNetwork/this-week-in-hathor/mailchimp/README.md

 ## Send test email

-You need the email to send and the campaign id or name.
+You need the destination email address and the campaign id or name.

-`node test.js to_email id campaignId` or `node test.js to_email name campaignName`
+`node test.js email_address id campaignId` or `node test.js email_address name campaignName`

 Node > 10 is required.